 The campaigns can address different themes and your expertise may be needed in emergency projects (vaccination campaigns, awareness-raising on malnutrition or cholera) or in projects that focus on one medical issue (AIDS, tuberculosis, malaria, etc.).

-- 2 years of relevant professional experience (working in health promotion/awareness-raising, health education, prevention, social work, community mobilization, etc)
+- Minimum 2 years of relevant professional experience (working in health promotion/education, prevention, community mobilization, etc.) is a must.

 - Commitment to the values of the MSF charter